IzidoroBaltazar/DeepReinfLearning/project2/README.md

 ```
 ### Training
 Without the modification of Ornstein-Uhlenbeck process I was not able to reach the training goal.
-Neural network configuratio is same as in `ddpg-bipedal` 1st layer contains 256 neurons and 2nd layer has 128 neurons.
+Neural network configuratios are the same as in `ddpg-bipedal` for actor 1st layer contains 256 neurons and 2nd layer has 128 neurons 3rd layer has 4 neurons.
+For critic base configuration is the same as for actor with different 3rd layer which contains only 1 neuron and no linear activation function.
+We have
+experimented with hyperbolic tangens as activation function but the results were not good enough.
+I suspect it has to do with magnitude of the error.
 Activation function is hyperbolic tangens because action is vector of size 4 and values are continuous from -1 to 1.
 Model was saved every time new rolling average maximum was reached.
 If no new rolling average maximum was reached in 80 episodes traning was terminated.